Dumb Things People Do When They're Sick

 Uh oh.
 You’re hacking, sneezing, wheezing—and then you inadvertently make your cold or flu worse by playing doctor.
 Most people don't realize that common moves—like doubling up on medication—might end up prolonging their misery by a day or two.

-When it comes to combating the common cold or the flu, your body gets rid of infections on its own, and when we take medicine, the majority of the time you’re only treating the symptoms, says Neil Schachter.1 If you’re felled by the cold or flu this season, get plenty of rest and fluids.
+When it comes to combating the common cold or the flu, you may spend the majority of the time treating the symptoms, like a fever or sore throat.
+If you suffer from flu this season, get plenty of rest and fluids.
+The best way to prevent flu is to get a flu shot.
 The best remedy for flu is to get a flu shot.
-Even if you get sick in spite of the vaccination, the flu won’t hit you as hard.2 And no matter how tempting, avoid these tactics that might prevent you from getting better sooner:
+Even if you get sick in spite of the vaccination, the flu won’t hit you as hard.1 And no matter how tempting, avoid these tactics that might prevent you from getting better sooner:

 - You’re OD-ing on nasal spray.
-For many cold and flu sufferers, nasal sprays like Afrin work like a dream—until they stop working at all.
-Here’s what really happens: It’s so effective, you feel like cold is almost gone, says Schachter.
-But if you use nasal sprays for longer than the recommended two days, or spritz too often, your body develops a tolerance to the medicine and it stops working.
+For many cold and flu sufferers, nasal sprays work like a dream—until they stop working at all.
+If you use nasal sprays for longer than the recommended two days, or spritz too often, your body may develop a tolerance to the medicine and it stops working.
 Then comes the dreaded “rebound effect”—you end up more congested than when you started.
-Follow the instructions and make sure you only use nasal spray for one or two days, and only once or twice a day, says Schachter.7
+Follow the instructions and make sure you only use nasal spray for the recommended amount of time6

 This material is provided for informational use only and should not be construed as medical, legal, financial, or other professional advice or used in place of consulting a licensed professional.
 You should consult with an applicable licensed professional to determine what is right for you.